cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

-# New functionality in Mindustry 8
+# Using unreleased versions of Mindustry

-Mindustry version 8 will hopefully be released soon.
-The expected new functionality of Mindustry Logic is already supported by Mindcode when setting the language target to 8 either by command-line argument, or by the `#set target = 8;` directive.
+[Mindustry 8 pre-release](https://github.com/Anuken/Mindustry/releases/tag/v147) is now available.
+The new functionality of Mindustry Logic is already supported by Mindcode when setting the language target to `8` either by command-line argument, or by the `#set target = 8;` directive.

 The Mindustry Logic v8 instruction set and corresponding Mindcode functions are described in [Function reference for Mindustry Logic 8.0](FUNCTIONS-80.markdown).

-To run the code produced by Mindcode Logic 8, you need to use one of the development versions of Mindustry (a "bleeding-edge" version).
+To run the code produced by Mindcode Logic 8, you need to use one the pre-release version, or one of the development versions of Mindustry (a "bleeding-edge" version).

-## Running development versions of Mindustry

 > [!CAUTION]
-> If you save a game or a campaign in a development version of Mindustry, you will no longer be able to open this game/campaign in older versions of the game, particularly in the official Mindustry 7 version.
+> If you save a game or a campaign in a pre-release or development version of Mindustry, you will no longer be able to open this game/campaign in older versions of the game.
 Additionally, there exists a possibility that a future version of Mindustry, including an official Mindustry release, won't be compatible with a particular development version you're using, meaning there would be no official release which would be able to read your game state.
 >
-> It is strongly recommended to back up the state of your current game (Settings/Game Data/Export data) before running any development version of Mindustry.
+> It is strongly recommended to back up the state of your current game (Settings/Game Data/Export data) before running any pre-release or development version of Mindustry.

+## Running a pre-release version

+You can download and install the pre-release version in the same way as an official release, for example from [Itch](https://anuke.itch.io/mindustry).

+## Running development versions of Mindustry

 How to run a development versions of Mindustry: